10 min read

 Avoid foreseeable harm

 It's crucial to be aware of the risks and take action to address them.
-Surprisingly, around 60% of adults in the UK do not have a will, even though everyone will eventually pass away.
+Surprisingly, around 60% of adults in the UK do not have a will, even though everyone eventually passes away.
 Additionally, approximately 99% of adults do not have a Lasting Power of Attorney (LPA), even though around one-third of those over 65 will develop dementia.
 Every 90 seconds, someone in the UK is admitted to a hospital with an acquired brain injury.
 These statistics highlight the importance of having a Will and LPAs.
 It is recommended that every adult in the UK should have both.
 Source: Office of the Public Guardian

 Products and services.